 Chitwan National Park and Sagarmatha National Park are two natural heritage sites in Nepal that are definitely worth a visit.

-These two national parks have their own specialties.
+These two national parks have their own specialities.

 Chitwan National Park is a safe haven for a lot of wild animals and birds.
 Some of these creatures have been enlisted as endangered species.
 Some of these species are a one-horned rhino, Asian Elephant, Royal Bengal Tiger etc. So this national park is wildly popular for a jungle safari as well as bird watching.